Walk Packets

 - Remaining uncontacted count

+As canvassers log results, both the packet and the parent list update in real time.
 You can rename, reassign, or delete packets at any time.
-Deleting a packet returns its voters to the unassigned pool so they can be added to a different packet later.
+Deleting a packet only removes the assignment — voters return to the unassigned pool on the parent list, so they can be added to a different packet later.